farhan5248/sheepdogblog/_posts/2025-07-24-creating-pull-in-your-factory.md

 > **Note:**
 > Stabilizing the fluctuations by standardizing work to me was different from reducing them through PDCA.
-> He uses the analogy of the car engine later but you want to have a reliable engine before you have a high-performing one.
 > Standardizing didn't need me to change anything like the PDCA cycles did.
 > The former was easier than the latter because introducing something new has more resistance to it.
 >
-> So the goal was to reduce common cause variation.
+> To me the first goal was to reduce common cause variation.
 > At the company I worked, they had a 6 step version of the PDCA so I used that.
 > If I remember correctly, the first step would be go to the [Gemba][4].
-> Another one of the steps was Plan split into two or something like that.
+> Another one of the steps was Act split into two or something like that.
->
 > Each week I met with everyone on my team for 1:1 to ask what's bugging them so we can fix it.
 > Together we'd come up with an [Kaizen][5] which was either a [Jidoka][6] or a [Poka-Yoke][7].
-> Rarely did anyone come up with an improvement that didn't need my support as the manager.
-> I'd then prioritise which improvements would have the biggest impact for the team and work on those.
-> Though step 1 was initiatied during the 1:1, the remaining 4 happenned throughout the week through Slack conversations.
-> Step 6 was a weekly/monthly/quarterly review of all changes to the process depending on the impact of the change.
-> The company also recommend the use of SMART goals for the quarterly goals so we used that for each improvement.

 # Pull Systems